-One of the goals of every production oriented operation is to keep their machines operating at the lowest cost yet highest productivity levels.
+One of the goals of every production-oriented operation is to keep its machines operating at the lowest cost yet highest productivity levels.
 In order to do so, proper maintenance must be performed on machines.
 The level of maintenance care of machines can be broken down into four major categories:

 - Purely reactive or run to failure